Dear Peter Pan,

 It didn't matter how much I idealized rebellion, or how much I was drawn to the idea of a Neverland.
 The parts that struck me most about those stories was the part where reality sets in, where we have to accept that our lives are not a fairy tale, because wanting is different than experience.
 Wendy grows up and she realizes the dangers of Neverland, but she doesn't regret going.
 However.

 HOW.
 EVER.
-As an adult: half the point of the wonder of Neverland is the choice to go there even though you're not supposed to.
+As an adult: half the point of the wonder of Neverland is choosing to go there even though you're not supposed to.
 When your mom is all like, okay, 11 year old daughter, you can leave the house with a man-child, but be back before autumn, to you I say fuck off.

 Supposed to is more combustible than oil.
 I've written about that before, and never eloquently.